Monday, March 24, 2025

-You have to be EXTREMELY CAREFUL when buying 11 inch laptops because the large majority of these laptops are VERY VERY SLOW.
+You need to be EXTREMELY CAREFUL when buying 11-inch laptops because the vast majority of them are VERY, VERY SLOW.

-That’s because these laptops still use ‘tablet’ chips for CPUs.
-Even in 2024.
+This is because these laptops still use “tablet” chips as CPUs—even in 2024.

-While those CPUs are good to run apps on smartphones and all, they are NOT good enough to run the full version of Windows.
+While those CPUs work well for running apps on smartphones, they are NOT powerful enough to handle the full version of Windows.

 In fact…

-They are so slow you might get more work done with your smartphone.
+They’re so slow that you might get more work done on your smartphone.

-Q: Why do they use a ‘slow’ mobile CPU?
+Q: Why do they use ‘slow’ mobile CPUs?

-Q: So should I look for bigger laptops then?
+Q: So, should I just look for bigger laptops?

-There are a few laptops that can run Windows 11 Home/Pro fast…
+There are some 11-inch laptops that can run Windows 11 Home/Pro smoothly.

-You need to browse hundreds of 11 inch laptops to find from…
+You’ll need to browse through hundreds of models to find them.

 Fortunately for you…